Graham Reid | | 7 min read

 He then lived in “the castle” on Castle Drive just off Mountain Rd – a stately mansion still there today – and he met Eddie Eves who was in the Samoan Surf Riders, and Bruce Dawkins.

 “The three of us got that place, we had the upstairs front room in the Castle.

 “Eddie was always musical and we knew each other in Samoa and he came to New Zealand before I did.
 We met at the medical laboratory and he was in microbiology.

 How the Samoan Surf Riders formed is slightly convoluted.

-“There was another group earlier called the Samoan Surf Riders and they were Rudolph Spemann* who played a bit of piano, his brother Hugo Spemann who was a brilliant ukulele player and has since died, I knew them both from childhood.
-There was Eddy Eves, myself, Mac McKenzie the steel guitarist who was a Kiwi and married to a Samoan girl Luisa, and Rudolph and Hugo's brother-in-law who was the drummer.”
+“There was another group earlier called the Samoan Surf Riders and they were Rudolf Spemann* who played a bit of piano, his brother Hugo Spemann who was a brilliant ukulele player and has since died, I knew them both from childhood.
+There was Eddie Eves, myself, Mac McKenzie the steel guitarist who was a Kiwi and married to a Samoan girl Luisa, and Rudolph and Hugo's brother-in-law who was the drummer.”

 An earlier version of the Samoan Surf Riders had recorded an EP with Bill Sevesi and His Islanders (Aloha Samoa in '62, on Viking) but this iteration was different.

 Horst had met and married Sue in '62 and the group just sang and practiced in their Mt Albert flat, and sometimes in other people's places.
 It was all very informal and just for fun.